Kerchner’s

 genetic markers (a set of gene or genetic marker DNA sequences) inherited as a

 unit.
 A contraction of the phrase “haploid genotype”.
-Different combinations of

-Commonly used term in Genealogy by DNA for the series of DYS STR numbers which
+as haplotypes.
+Commonly used term in Genealogy by DNA for the

-are the allele values of the test results of a set of genetic markers of a
+series of DYS STR numbers which are the allele values of the test results of a

-Y-Chromosome paternal line DNA test.
-The results of the maternal line
+set of genetic markers of a Y-Chromosome paternal line DNA test.
+The results of the maternal line mitochondria DNA test is also

-mitochondria DNA test is also known as a haplotype.
-See Atlantic Modal Haplotype.
+known as a haplotype.
+See Atlantic Modal

 Heredity - The handing down of